alexdrydew/inlay/docs/content/index.md

     db_client: Database
 ```

-But you need an actual implementation for this type for it to be useful.
+But you need an actual implementation for this type to be useful.
 This is the role of Inlay library: it provides safe, performant and boilerplate free runtime implementations for any typed contexts using both pre-registered dependencies and values provided at the time of execution.

 ## How Inlay helps